Chocolate Drip Cake

 How Do I Add Drips to a Cake?

-There are two common ways to add drips to cake.
+There are two common ways to add drips to a cake.
 Most people use either a spoon or a plastic squirt bottle.

 Some people prefer one method over the other.
 I recommend using whatever method you feel most comfortable with.